mod-industries/veritas/README.md

 # Multiple version specifications can be combined using commas
 VersionRequirement.parse(">1.2, <2.0").check(Version.parse("1.5.0")) # True

-# Invalid version requirements will raise a ParseError
+# Invalid version requirements will raise a ValueError
-VersionRequirement.parse("<1.2, >2.0") # veritas.exceptions.ParseError
+VersionRequirement.parse("<1.2, >2.0") # ValueError

 # To determine the relationship between a version and a requirement, use the `compare` method
 VersionRequirement.parse("^1.3").compare(Version.parse("1.4.0")) # 1